 Visas and other documents

 You are responsible for all travel arrangements, including procurement of visas, if necessary, and acquisition of currency sufficient for your stay.
-A formal letter of invitation for the 2021 meeting to help acquire visas or funding is available.
-If you require a personalized version of the invitation letter, please send your request to Tammy Liberati.
+A formal letter of invitation for the 2022 meeting to help acquire visas or funding is available.
+Please fill out this google form to request a visa letter or certificate of attendance.

 DHS provides a full range of online resources to help you plan your trip, manage your arrival and if needed extend your stay.